andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 ## Individual take home challenge 1

 Type conversion can be helpful with questionnaire data.
-In this example you've taken a questionnaire how much you agree to certain topics with the following scale: Strongly Disagree, Disagree, Undecided, Agree, Strongly Agree.
+In this example you've taken a questionnaire how much you agree to certain topics with the following scale: Disagree, Undecided, Agree.

-1)  Make a vector called *survey* with the following amount of responses: Strongly Agree * 3, Undecided * 1, Disagree * 2, Strongly Disagree * 1, Agree * 5. hint: use the `rep()` function.
+1)  Make a vector called `survey` with the following amount of responses: agree * 5, undecided * 3, disagree * 2. hint: use the `rep()` function.
-2)  Make the survey vector into a factor, with the order levels strongly disagree to strongly disagree.
-You should get *Levels: strongly disagree disagree undecided agree strongly agree*.
+2)  Make the survey vector into a factor, with the order levels disagree to agree.
+You should get *Levels: disagree undecided agree*.
 3)  Convert the survey factor to an integer.
-Now your factor levels will have values; 1 for strongly disagree to 5 for strongly agree.
+Now your factor levels will have values; 1 for disagree to 3 for agree.
 4)  Make a variable called aveSurvey and calculate the mean response.
-5)  Using `paste()` or `paste0()` print the following statement using your aveSurvey variable: "My average agreement was 3.58 out of 5". hint: use `round()` to tidy up the aveSurvey result.
+5)  Using `paste()` or `paste0()` print the following statement using your aveSurvey variable: "My average agreement was  2.3 out of 3".

 ```r